Editor's Notes: This series was reported by The Tufts Daily’s Investigative Team. Reena Karasin and Cathy Perloff contributed reporting.

 “Any meetings we’ve had with [Chair of the Board of Trustees] Peter Dolan, the [Climate Change] symposium, it all came after student action,” she said.
 “So when collaboration is presented to us as an option and it seems like it will be productive, then we take that option, but when it’s not, that’s when we have to move toward other means of public pressure and protests in order to make sure those meetings even come about.”

 In a series of emails spanning from April to October 2014, Gallagher had attempted to communicate with Campbell’s office to express her interest in participating in the newly created Sustainability Fund.
-Her emails, which were provided to the Daily by Gallagher and made public during her successful appeal trial to lessen the disciplinary measures incurred as a result of the sit-in, received only one 20-word response.
+Her emails, which were provided to the Daily by Gallagher and made public during her successful appeals trial to lessen the disciplinary measures incurred as a result of the sit-in, received only one 20-word response.

 Campbell, however, said the university had made efforts to include TCA in sustainability efforts that resulted from the Sustainability Council’s 2013 report.

 “I can’t accept that we didn’t meet with them,” Campbell said.
-“We put students on a committee.
-I have another committee that’s a sustainable investment fund, I have students participating in that committee with trustees and administration.”
+“We put students on a committee, I have another committee that’s a sustainable investment fund, I have students participating in that committee with trustees and administration.”

 The Sustainability Fund itself was dismissed by some TCA members as a measure to placate them following the Divestment Working Group’s rejection of complete divestment from fossil fuel companies earlier that year.